Pathway to Success offers four distinct college preparatory program pathways leading to college success. All programs are non-credit and tuition-free.

 The Pathways English as a Second Language (ESL) Program helps to prepare incoming English Language Learners (ELL’s) for collegiate admission by offering courses to improve their English skills and college readiness.
 The program will assist both students that possess international high school diplomas and also those seeking their high school equivalency diploma necessary for admission to the college.

 The Pre-Collegiate and R.I.S.E.
-(Readying Incoming Students for Success) Programs prepare students to successfully complete the ACCUPLACER computer-based placement testing prior to their enrollment in ECC college classes.
-Both programs are available at the three ECC campuses and are designed to work around busy schedules.
+(Readying Incoming Students for Excellence) Programs prepare students to successfully complete the ACCUPLACER computer-based placement testing prior to their enrollment in ECC college classes.
+Both programs are available at the three SUNY Erie campuses and are designed to work around busy schedules.

-The HSE Preparatory Program assists those lacking a high school diploma to obtain their high school equivalency diploma.
+The HSE Preparatory Program is offered through our partnerships and assists those lacking a high school diploma to obtain their high school equivalency diploma.

 English as a Second Language (ESL) Pathways Program offers the following benefits: